Long COVID / ME/CFS Mechanism Questionnaire

 Step 1: Select symptom domains

-Choose the main symptom areas that apply to you.
+Choose the main symptom areas that apply to you during the last 30 days.

 Step 3: Core pattern questions